What Are The Basic Principles of Design?

 It is produced when design elements are repeated randomly i.e. not in a particular or set pattern.

 In Flowing Rhythm usually, organic shapes are repeated in the form of curves such as waves.
 It is used to create a feeling of peace and calmness.

 It is produced when elements are repeated after certain intervals or gaps.

 It is achieved when elements are repeated with a particular change e.g. a change in their size.

 Alternating Rhythm is created when two or more identical patterns are repeated all through a design e.g. using the same shapes with different colors creates Alternating Rhythm.

-The Pattern is a very important Principle of Design.
-Repeating elements in a regular way to form a feeling of wholeness in design is called pattern.
+Repeating elements in a regular way to form a feeling of wholeness in design is called a pattern.
 The technique of Pattern is widely used in the fashion and carpet industry.
 It is also very important for Website designing.

 11- Rule of Thirds